Cypher (Marvel Comics)

-Cypher (Douglas Aaron "Doug" Ramsey) is a character appearing in American comic books published by Marvel Comics.
-The character appears usually in the X-Men family of books, in particular those featuring the New Mutants, of which Cypher has been a member.
+Cypher (Doug Ramsey) is a character appearing in American comic books published by Marvel Comics.
+Created by Chris Claremont and Sal Buscema, the character first appeared in The New Mutants #13 (March 1984).
 Cypher belongs to the subspecies of humans called mutants, who are born with superhuman abilities.
-He is able to easily understand any language, whether spoken or written.
+He possesses the power to understand any language, allowing him to read, write, and communicate in any language.